maxnd/mxMarkEdit/README.md

 If a `Ibidem` is followed by the same page numbers of the previous citations, they may be removed manually if this is required by the editorial rules.

 In case the citations need to be formatted differently to correspond to other methodological requests, correct only the content of the columns and then to regenerate the document with bibliography.
-So, there's no need to correct all the individual citations contained in the document.
+So, there’s no need to correct all the individual citations contained in the document.

 ### mxMarkEdit and other reference managers

 As is apparent from these notes, the bibliographic manager of mxMarkEdit, while not having the functionality of more specialized software such as Zotero and Mendeley, is a much simpler and more usable tool, both for those who plan to dedicate themselves to research only temporarily, to simply write a dissertation, and for those who find the system of composing citations based on style sheets too complex and dangerous.

-This approach allows to reformat all the citations of a document simply by changing the style sheet in use, but it becomes tricky when there's no style that perfectly matches the methodological needs of one's institution or publisher.
+This approach allows to reformat all the citations of a document simply by changing the style sheet in use, but it becomes tricky when there’s no style that perfectly matches the methodological needs of one’s institution or publisher.
 Furthermore, there is always the risk that in particular cases the style sheet does not give the desired results.
 The approach used by mxMarkEdit is much more solid, as the citation, even the part that follows the title, is composed by the user in its final form, and therefore is certainly correct.
-Even if this involves the need to rewrite it if it's necessary to adapt to other methodological requests, the user never runs into dangerous malfunctions.
+Even if this involves the need to rewrite it if it’s necessary to adapt to other methodological requests, the user never runs into dangerous malfunctions.

-Anyway, it's also possible to use Zotero or Mendeley as main bibliographic manager and import from their data all the items that are relevant for a specific article or book inserting them in a bibliographic table with the shortcuts shown above.
+Anyway, it’s also possible to use Zotero or Mendeley as main bibliographic manager and import from their data all the items that are relevant for a specific article or book inserting them in a bibliographic table with the shortcuts shown above.
 In this way, one sticks with a solid and fully featured bibliographic manager but may use at the same time the simpler and secure bibliographic system of mxMarkEdit to compile the citations.

 Finally, the mxMarkEdit bibliographic database, being contained in a `.csv` file, can always be read and modified, maybe by writing some code, so that it can be imported into other software.